 SMM2 comes packed with a lot of new features that will give players even more options for creating unique and challenging levels.
-Here are all the tools, items, enemies and themes currently known to be included as well as some rumored ones:
+Here are all the tools, items, enemies and themes that are currently known as well as some rumored ones:

-- Water – You’ll be able to add water to non-water levels and create rising water levels found in Super Mario World.
+- Water – You’ll be able to add water to non-water levels and create rising water levels found in Super Mario World using three different speeds.

 - Scrolling Levels – Players will be able to create scrolling levels with the option of having the camera pan vertically, horizontally, or a mix of the two.
 This will no doubt lead to the creation of some truly sadistic level designs.